-Bradley Cooper stars as the late Chris Kyle, the most lethal sniper in US military history in American Sniper.
-In addition to picking up six Oscar nominations, the film has been a massive and surprise box office hit.
-Directed by the legendary Clint Eastwood, American Sniper follows the life of Kyle from when he first enlists in the Navy SEALs, through his four tours of duty, and details the emotional toll it all takes on himself and his family.
+Bradley Cooper starred as the late Chris Kyle, the most lethal sniper in US military history in American Sniper.
+In addition to picking up six Oscar nominations, the film was a massive and surprise box office hit.
+Directed by the legendary Clint Eastwood, American Sniper follows the life of Kyle from when he first enlists in the Navy SEAL, through his four tours of duty, and details the emotional toll it takes on him and his family.

 Through press notes and interviews, we've put together 29 interesting facts and trivia tidbits about one of the first breakout movies of 2014.
 Find out what kind of preparation Cooper underwent to play Kyle, which other actors were considered for the role of his wife, the two award-winning directors who initially expressed interest in the project, and other behind-the-scenes Easter eggs from the film.
 From box office records to filming details, and a quick side note about Jesse Ventura's lawsuit against Kyle's family, this list will take you deep into a film that was an award-winner and classic war movie.